mikeygough/rails-blog/README.md

 # README

-learning some ruby and ruby on rails.

-following along with the [getting started guide](https://guides.rubyonrails.org/getting_started.html)
+learning some ruby and ruby on rails by following along with the [getting started guide](https://guides.rubyonrails.org/getting_started.html)

 here are the terminal commands run while following this getting started guide: